Is ‘Tenet’ technically a box office flop? See its total from its release date to now

 Considering Tenet opened during a pandemic with major markets like New York & Los Angeles closed, the fact the film eclipsed its budget is a success nonetheless.
 Studios are looking at movie releases as if 2020 has been business as usual.

 But can we blame them?
 2019 smashed the global box office record with $42.5 billion.
 The U.S. market took a hit in 2019, dropping 4.4%, but the international markets made up for it, raking in $31.1 billion – the first time it’s ever been over $30 billion.
 The same is true for Tenet.
 The film only made $55.1 million domestically but made $293 million internationally.
+If you want to track your team’s time, get PRIO now.

 Now, are the box office numbers a disappointment in a pre-COVID context?
 100%.
 But when you factor in COVID & no PVOD release, how can you not see those numbers as a win?